ziadabdelaziz/Learning-Flutter/day2/README.md

 # Foundations Cont.
 31-1-2024

-Starting with the previos example:
+Starting with the previous example:

 ```
 void main(){